Since it seems to be part of the SGA fic writers code that you must write something about The Storm/The Eye, here's mine. :)

-Zelenka gave him another look.
+Zelenka gave him another strange look.
 Rodney could almost believe it was concern.

 "No, no," Zelenka replied.
 "The east and north piers are almost completely pumped out.
 I will send engineering teams into those areas once we restore power.
 There was some minor damage from the electrical surge.
 I have teams working on those repairs."

 "The Marines have most of the medical stores back in the infirmary," Radek said carefully.
-"I was checking the conduits near the medical lab and saw Doctor Beckett directing the orderlies on where the recovered items were to go.
-Other than a few medicines Doctor Beckett thinks he can remake, and basic first aid supplies, the Genii did not steal much."
+"I was checking the conduits near the medical lab and saw Doctor Beckett directing the orderlies on where to store the recovered supplies.
+Other than a few medicines Doctor Beckett thinks he can remake and basic some first aid supplies, the Genii did not steal much."

-"Good for him," Rodney mumbled as he read through pages of data.
+"Good for him," Rodney mumbled as he read through the various reports.
 "Why is Kavanagh working on the desalination plant?
 There wasn't any damage to those systems."